-In 12 metropolitan areas in 10 states from Florida to New York and California to North Carolina (including MDC's home base of Durham-Raleigh), MDC led community coaching as partnerships developed a plan and create a structure for implementing sustainable strategies that could have long-term success helping Latino high school and college students.
+MDC led community coaching as partnerships developed in 12 metropolitan areas in 10 states, from Florida to New York and California to North Carolina (including MDC's home base of Durham), and developed a plan and structure for implementing sustainable strategies that could have long-term success helping Latino high school and college students.

 Partners, working with a backbone organization taking the lead, considered a wide array of means for helping students making it to and through college, including tutoring and mentoring programs, professional development for faculty, removing roadblocks in the transition from high school to college, and providing financial planning classes for their families.
 Communities also created systems to collect data and track students' progress.

-At more than 50 million, Latinos represent the largest and fastest-growing population group in the United States.
+America's 50 million Latinos represent the largest and fastest-growing population group in the United States.
 By 2025, half of the nation's workers will be of Latino descent.
 At that time, 63 percent of all jobs in the United States will require some form of postsecondary education or training, according to labor economist Anthony Carnevale of the Georgetown University Center on Education and the Workforce.

 LSS is part of Lumina Foundation's national Goal 2025